 - Completed all your required classes according to your degree plan except for the ones you are currently taking this semester.
 To graduate you must complete these courses.

-- You completed a degree plan with Ms. Broussard, Mr. De Lay or D. Cross.
+- You completed a degree plan with Ms. Broussard or Mr. De Lay.
 A copy is kept in your department folder and one should have been mailed to you or is being mailed to you and you will receive it soon.

 - You completed an application for graduation by the deadline listed on the Academic Calendar.
 You would have obtained the application for graduation from the Dean’s Office in HL Griffin 101.